 Thanks for any assistance.

-Here are the few a case in which users mostly encounters “Search Key Was Not Found In Any Record” issue.
+Here is the few a case in which users mostly encounters “Search Key Was Not Found In Any Record” issue.

 - when you enter a large amount of text in a Memo field that contains an index in Access: “Run-time error ‘3709’ “

-- The search key was not found in any record” error message also found when you compact a database or save design changes in Access
+- The search key was not found in any record” error message also found when you compact Access database or save design changes in Access

 - “The search key was not found in any record” importing excel spreadsheet to Access Database table

-- The same error also found when anyone tries to save record where memo contains more than 2048 characters.
+- The same error also found when anyone tries to save a record where the memo contains more than 2048 characters.

 You may also like: